Wednesday, June 26, 2024

 Do we ever really know what’s going on in the mind and hearts of those around us?
 Is there heartache, loss, fear, solace, happy anticipation, giddiness?

 Is that kid that continually kicks the soccer ball next door going inside at dusk to an empty pantry and an empty stomach?
-What about the couple that are fighting - both disillusionment and each other as their 9 month old just won’t sleep for more than an hour or so through the night?
+What about the couple that are fighting - disillusionment in each other as their 9 month old just won’t sleep for more than an hour or so through the night?

 How do we ever know what’s going on around us if we keep the visors on, our heads down, burying ourselves in our own troubles?
 It’s so incredibly easy to not engage.
 Me personally, I know that I can stop and talk to someone on the street, but that doesn’t mean I truly open up to what they are dealing with.
 And a lot of times I just don’t want to.